Driving in Mexico City – What you need to Know

 - What level of emissions do you have?
 Once the Vehicle Verification is done, this level is determined and the corresponding hologram is granted.

 - In what digit does your plate end?
-This is what decides what the color of the sticker will be.
+This is what decides what the color of the sticker will be that you carry while driving in Mexico City.

 Where does the program apply?